whitneyburton/portfolios/students/1603/ryan-batty/20150430-ryan-batty-m1.markdown

 ### Being a Community Member

+* Brian Sayler: Ryan has been great partner during 1603, someone who is eager to help his peers solve their coding problems.
+One memorable time during the chaos of week 1, Ryan was willing to stay late at school and whiteboard out the structure for Mastermind with me.
+Ryan's strong technical skills were extremely valuable during the HTTP project.
+One criticism would be to make sure to slow down at the beginning of each project and consider understanding the problem well before diving into the code.
+With HTTP, I noticed that once we figured out the design, the project was much more manageable.

 * Parker Phillips: Working with Ryan was definitely a rewarding experience.
 Throughout the entire project I felt that he pushed to have things not just be good, but to constantly be improving upon them.
 I can definitely say I learned more about git and git workflow through all of our experimentation during this project than I had the rest of the module, and I was reluctant to try the new ideas.
 Ryan wasn't hesitant however, the excitement he had for trying new things was very admirable.
 His skill as a coder is rapidly apparent when working with him, and it was a fantastic experience.

+* Lane Winham:  Working with Ryan on Black Thursday was a great experience.
+He had joined my group a few days after the project had started and for many that would have been a challenging feat.
+For Ryan however, the change was seamless and within minutes of looking over our current code base he was able to offer advice and positive critique.
+His influence within our group only grew.
+Ryan also did a great job making sure I felt like I was getting everything out of the project that I could, which demonstrated to me how strong his so-called soft skills are.
+Outside of our project Ryan is constantly helping other students with problems and questions.
+Overall he is a strong team player with outstanding coding skills.

 * Jennifer Soden: Ryan was really fun to work with.
 Together we were able to figure out how to make our own AND logic gate!
 His passion for programming really pours though and you can tell that this what he wants to do.
 He was easily able to bang out code and was really easy to work with, taking pretty much all my suggestions.
 I felt as though we were able to have a conversation about the problem at hand, and that is something that’s very easily overlooked when programming — the discussion about it.
 I think he could stand to slow down a little, everything he does is so fast that little errors popped up here and there, but it really wasn’t a big deal.
 I wish I had more constructive things to say, but we didn’t work together for very long.
 Overall, I think Ryan’s passion and skill set will take him very far.